bichanna/flan/README.md

 # Feo
 **WIP: This project is still in early development.**

-Feo is a dynamically- and strongly-typed, minimal, mildly-functional programming language that compiles to bytecode for the [Feo VM](https://github.com/bichanna/fvm)
+Feo is a dynamically- and strongly-typed, minimal, mildly-functional programming language that compiles to bytecode.

 The language looks like this:
 ```